mspnp/iaas-baseline/README.md

    az ad group member add -g $AADOBJECTID_GROUP_COMPUTEADMIN_IAAS_BASELINE --member-id $AADOBJECTID_USER_COMPUTEADMIN
    ```

    :bulb: If you are using a single tenant for this walk-through, the compute deployment step later will take care of the necessary role assignments for the groups created above.
-Specifically, in the above steps, you created the the Azure AD security group `compute-admins-bu0001a000800` is going to contain compute admins.
+Specifically, in the above steps, you created the the Azure AD security group `iaas-admins` is going to contain compute admins.
 Those group Object IDs will be associated to the 'Virtual Machine Administrator Login' [RBAC role](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#virtual-machine-administrator-login).
 Using Azure RBAC as your authorization approach is ultimately preferred as it allows for the unified management and access control across Azure Resources, VMs, and VM resources.
 At the time of this writing there are ten [Azure RBAC roles](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#compute) that represent typical compute access patterns.

 ### 2. Build target network